juliankappler/fokker-planck/README.md

 ![Imagel](https://raw.githubusercontent.com/juliankappler/fokker-planck/master/examples/spectrum/spectrum-ornstein-uhlenbeck.jpg)

 Note that since the drift in this example is very strongly confining the particle to the origin <i>x = 0</i>, the spectrum is on the scales shown in the above plot independent of the boundary conditions.
 As detailed in [in this jupyter notebook](examples/spectrum/spectrum%20-%20Ornstein-Uhlenbeck%20process.ipynb), if one calculates the spectrum for reflecting boundary conditions (as opposed to absorbing boundary conditions), one obtains identically looking plots.
-Of course there are small differences in the two spectra, which are simply not visible on the scales used for the plots.
+Of course there are small differences in the two spectra (absorbing/reflecting boundary conditions), which are simply not visible on the scales used for the plots.

 ## References

 <a id="ref_1">[1] **Experimental Measurement of Relative Path Probabilities and Stochastic Actions**.
-Jannes Gladrow, Ulrich F. Keyser, Ronojoy Adhikari, Julian Kappler.
-Physical Review X, vol. 11, p.
+Jannes Gladrow, Ulrich F. Keyser, Ronojoy Adhikari, Julian Kappler. <i>Physical Review X</i>, vol. 11, p.
 031022 (2021).
 DOI: [10.1103/PhysRevX.11.031022](https://doi.org/10.1103/PhysRevX.11.031022).</a>

 <a id="ref_2">[2] **Stochastic action for tubes: Connecting path probabilities to measurement**.
-Julian Kappler, Ronojoy Adhikari.
-Physical Review Research, vol. 2, p.
+Julian Kappler, Ronojoy Adhikari. <i>Physical Review Research</i>, vol. 2, p.
 023407, (2020).
 DOI: [10.1103/PhysRevResearch.2.023407](https://doi.org/10.1103/PhysRevResearch.2.023407).</a>